SyedT1/Shared_Task1_HateSpeech/README.md

 # Shared Task 1: Hate Speech Detection in Bengali

 ## Project Overview
-This repository contains comprehensive implementations for Bengali hate speech detection across three subtasks, developed for a competitive shared task.
-The project explores various machine learning approaches from traditional deep learning to state-of-the-art transformer models with advanced training techniques.
+This repository contains comprehensive implementations for the Bengali Multi-task Hate Speech Identification shared task at BLP Workshop @IJCNLP-AACL 2025.
+The project addresses the complex problem of detecting and understanding hate speech in Bengali across three related subtasks: hate type classification, target identification, and multi-task analysis.
+The implementation explores various machine learning approaches from traditional deep learning to state-of-the-art transformer models with advanced training techniques.

 ## Competition Phases